clojure-grimoire/grimoire/resources/1.6.0/clojure.string/capitalize/docstring.md

-Converts first character of the string to upper-case, all othercharacters to lower-case.
+Converts first character of the string to upper-case, all other characters to lower-case.